 What’s the Best Spring Tension for My Mattress?

-Spring tensions are one of the most important factors when buying and choosing a new mattress.
+Updated 2020: Spring tensions are one of the most important factors when buying and choosing a new mattress.
 If you get this part wrong then no amount of upholstery fillings, toppers, pillows or duvet changes will save you.
+So it’s really important you choose wisely to avoid making costly mistakes.

 The sad fact is that out of all of the bed showrooms we have visited over our 15 years in designing and making mattresses only a hand full have ever correctly established the right spring tension for our investigators.
 We hear weekly from people who have bought entirely the wrong bed based on the wrong spring tension.
 With most retailers after you’ve bought the bed, you can only return it if faulty so you’re stuck with an uncomfortable and expensive mistake.